-Three different interfaces are provided for client applications such as APRSISCE/32, UI-View32, Xastir, APRS-TW, YAAC, SARTrack, AX.25 for Linux, RMS Express, and many others.
+Different interfaces are provided for client applications such as APRSISCE/32, UI-View32, Xastir, APRSTW, YAAC, SARTrack, AX.25 for Linux, RMS Express, and many others.

 9.4.1 AGWPE network protocol

 In most case, Dire Wolf can be used as a drop in replacement for AGWPE.
 By default, it listens on network port 8000.
 This can be changed with a command resembling: